Create an online appointment system for a fitness studio

-In order to set up an online appointment system you need to have an account.
+In order to follow the steps in this tutorial, you need create an account.
 It’s free and all you need is a valid email address.
-Log in to your account to reach the Dashboard.
+After you’ve created an account log in to reach your Dashboard.

 Select the appropriate schedule type

-Click the New Schedule in the menu on the right side of your Dashboard.
-You will be directed to the New Schedule Wizard to select the settings required for your online appointment system.
+Click New Schedule in the menu on the right side of your Dashboard.
+You will be directed to the New Schedule Wizard.

-Your first choice will be whether you want to set up a Resource, Capacity or Service schedule.
-For this tutorial, since more than one person can attend the fitness classes, you should select the Capacity schedule.
+Your first choice will be whether you want to set up a “Resource”, “Capacity” or “Service” schedule.
+Select the Capacity schedule for this tutorial, since more than one person can attend the fitness classes.

 Determine capacity and session length

-Decide how many participants can attend your fitness classes by selecting Multiple times: enter a value for how many users can take a slot at the same time and entering a low number in order to test the waiting list function.
+Decide how many participants can attend your classes by selecting Multiple times: enter a value for how many users can take a slot at the same time and enter a low number in order to test the waiting list function.
 You can always modify this later.
-You can check Unlimited if you do not want to cap the number of people who can join a class.

-To use your online appointment system as an administrator, click Use in the menu.
-This is only visible when you are logged in as administrator.
+To use your online appointment system as an administrator, click the Use button.
+Note that this button is only visible when you are logged in as an administrator.

-Regular users will see the same schedule but with fewer options.
-You can also find Use on your Dashboard page.
+Regular users will see the same appointment schedule but with fewer options.
+You can also find the Use button on your Dashboard page.
 You can access your Dashboard via the menu in the top right corner of your screen.
 Furthermore, you can also bookmark the page in your browser for daily use.

 When you enter your online appointment system for the first time it will be empty.
 Much of what you see here can be configured by adjusting the views and their proportions.
 For example, you can choose to show a day, a week or a month at a time.